In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

 System Center Data Protection Manager 2016 (DPM) is the latest release by Microsoft and with it comes a lot of improvements and new features.
 DPM is well recognized in the industry for the protection of Microsoft workloads and environments.
 With DPM 2016, you can back up the most common workloads in a modern data center.
 DPM can backup various business workloads such as the following which might be running on physical machines, Hyper-V, VMware, or in Microsoft Azure:

 - SharePoint Server

 - Hyper-V VMs

 - Windows clients

-In earlier blog post, I covered the latest DPM 2016 features including a step by step installation guide, you can read all about it here.
+In an earlier blog post, we covered the latest DPM 2016 features including a step-by-step installation guide, you can read all about it here.

 You can install SCDPM in different ways.
-Please refer to below articles where I described in details how to install System Center Data Protection Manager 2016, you can choose the installation method that suits your needs:
+Please refer to the below articles where we described in detail how to install System Center Data Protection Manager 2016, you can choose the installation method that suits your needs:

 - How to install SCDPM 2016 on Windows Server 2016 and SQL Server 2016